big-nuggz/mika_gpt/readme.md

 Other prompt files are used to interface the AI with the backend system, so I advise against editing them unless you REALLY know what you're doing.
 Things can break.

 ## Run
+Run the provided `run.bat`

+Or, alternatively, activate the virtual environment via shell and run the following command.

 `python app.py`

-It should give you a localhost URL in the console to access from your browser.
+In either method, it should give you a localhost URL in the console to access from your browser.

 **WARNING** do NOT try host this on remote server, it is not secure.
 This app is intended for local use only.